NathanHinthorne/bird-identifier-app/README.md

 - [ ] Add an un-annoying popups for my bird battler game in the life list, and a permanent one in settings or identify page.
 - [ ] Cache all regional birds in user's file system to allow offline use.
+  - Either use the [sqlite capacitor plugin](https://github.com/capacitor-community/sqlite) and phone's storage for that, or connect Firebase directly to android (instead of the current web mode) and then use Firebase's offline storage. [capacitor@preference](https://www.npmjs.com/package/@capacitor/preferences) might also work, but it's meant for lightweight data and not an entire db.
 - [ ] Create forgot password recovery feature with Firebase.
 - [ ] Create change email feature with Firebase.
 - [ ] Re-train ML audio model to improve accuracy.